gzhu06/AudioDiffuser/README.md

 ```
 ### Hydra-lightning

-This is a great config management tool and it decouples dataloaders, training, network backbones.
+A config management tool that decouples dataloaders, training, network backbones etc.

+## How to run

-### Run
+### Run experiment and evaluation
 Train model with chosen experiment configuration from [configs/experiment/](configs/experiment/)

 ```bash ddp mixed precision